aFendell/task-manager/README.md

 This is a tasks manager fullstack project.
 It combines the power of NestJS (node) for the backend and React for the frontend.
 Turborepo is helping to streamline development and builds.
-Postgresql docker container presist data through development.
+Postgresql docker container presist data through development, while in production data is presisted via a managed postgresql DB.

 ## Development